fkyprianou/deved-platform/content/blog/en/q1-2023-vonage-developer-news-recap.md

 ## New Products

-Creating powerful software is our passion.
-But powerful software requires an equally enjoyable user experience to truly generate adoption.
-We’re so excited to debut two new products this quarter that bring user experience to center stage: Proactive Connect and Silent Authentication.
+Creating robust software is our passion.
+But powerful software requires an equally enjoyable user experience to generate adoption.
+We’re excited to debut two new products this quarter that bring user experience to center stage: Proactive Connect and Silent Authentication.

 ### Getting Started With Proactive Connect